scvalex/ltc/docs/interim.md

 following four characteristics which transactions need to have: atomicity, consistency, isolation, durability.

-LTc does *not* support transactions at the moment, but they would be a very useful future development.
+LTc does *not* support any transactions at the moment, but they would be a very useful future development.
 Although this makes LTc less useful, it does allow us to focus on the data store, and on the synchronization protocols, both of which would be greatly complicated by the addition of transactions.

-So, ACID-wise, LTc only supports atomic write operations, but this is not as limiting as it first seems: widely used data stores such as MongoDB and CouchDB have similar limitations.
+So, ACID-wise, LTc only supports atomic, isolated, durable write operations, but this is not as limiting as it first seems: widely used data stores such as MongoDB and CouchDB have similar limitations.
 \citep{mongodb-transactions} \citep{couchdb-transactions}

 ## UDP